 Ideally the answer is yes.
-A repairman should service all appliances regularly, to look after them and keep them in good condition.
+A hard-working and complicated appliance should be serviced regularly to keep them in good condition.
 We live in times where many appliances are proving unsafe, and even dangerous.
 So we definitely shouldn’t take chances (Appliance safety issues).
 However..

 The problem with regular servicing

 In a word, cost.
-The problem is that over the last few decades washing machine costs have come down considerably (in real terms), while at the same time the cost of getting an engineer out has gone through the roof.
+Over the last few decades new washing machine costs have come down considerably (in real terms), while at the same time the cost of getting an engineer out has gone through the roof.
 It’s got so ridiculous that many manufacturers have even had to abandon their normal engineer charging systems and have resorted to insurance-based schemes.
 If you wanted a manufacturers engineer to come and service your washing machine after 12 months it would cost over £100.
 You may have only paid 300 or even less to buy it.

 So most washing machines are just not expensive enough to warrant investing money each year on servicing.
 A local engineer is likely to be a lot cheaper, but it could still cost £50 or more.
 The economics just don't encourage annual servicing any more.
 What’s really sad about this is that some appliances (e.g. tumble dryers) are catching fire.
 A regular service by a skilled repairman may well have prevented some of these fires.